-He goes back to his side of the table and she stands a safe distance away from him.
-She looks at everything but his eyes.
+He goes back to his side of the table.
+She stands a safe distance away from him.
 “What are you… oh.
 You’re still doing this?”

 Lily drops the parchment.
 “What’s this about, Sev?”

 Severus turns to her, resolute.
-He ignores her tone and offers her a smile, its warmth dimmed by the sadness and regret in her eyes.
+He ignores her tone and offers her a smile, its warmth dimmed by the reflected sadness and regret in her eyes.
 “Waterworks.
-It was your idea, remember?
+Still atrocious a name, I must say, but it was your idea, remember?
 Fireworks in the rain?
 Potions, Transfiguration, and Charms tricks all in one.
 You’ve always been so adamant about it, and I thought I’d…”

 “That was before,” she says quietly, her eyes on a certain parchment peeking out from the bunch.
 It has her handwriting.

 “I’m aware.”
 He goes back to stirring the potion, not meeting her eye.
 “You said it would be quite a sight.
 You said—”

 “I said I wanted to see how it would look like with each raindrop reflecting the light,” she finished.
 “I do remember.”

 He pauses, choosing his words carefully.
 “I’m not… I haven’t given up on it, Lily.”